dougeby/IntuneDocs/intune/software-updates-ios.md

 Software update policies let you force supervised iOS devices to automatically install the latest available OS update.
 This feature is only available for supervised devices.
 When configuring a policy, you can add the days and times when you don't want devices to install an update.

 The device checks in with Intune about every 8 hours.
-If an update is available, and it's not during a restricted time, then device attempt to download and install the latest OS update.
+If an update is available, and it's not during a restricted time, then the device downloads and installs the latest OS update.
 There isn't any user interaction needed to update the device.
 The policy doesn't prevent a user from updating the OS manually.

 This feature supports devices running iOS 10.3 and later.